PowerShift Publications 2018-2011

 Author: Chris Methmann

-Summary: This short analysis focuses on the impact of free trade agreements on polluting tar sands extraction.
-It shows how such agreements can undermine environmental aspirations by putting the protection of investments above environmental and social concerns.
+Summary: This short analysis focuses on the impact of free trade agreements on polluting tar sand extraction.
+It shows how such agreements can undermine environmental protection efforts by prioritising the protection of investments over environmental and social concerns.

 Author: Roeline Knottnerus

-Summary: This briefing, commissioned by the Seattle to Brussels network, discusses current developments in the international investment regime.
-In particular, it criticises the Investor-State Dispute Settlement (ISDS) procedure and its impact on the ability of states to regulate in the public interest.
+Summary: This briefing, commissioned by the Seattle to Brussels Network, discusses current developments in the international investment regime.
+In particular, it criticises the Investor-State Dispute Settlement Mechanism (ISDS) and its impact on the ability of states to regulate in the public interest.

 Germany’s Next Export Model